Endlesswebworlds/EwwLocker/README.md

 # EwwLocker

-Funds can be send to the locker to fund a world.
+Funds can be send to the locker to fund a world, to achive relative secure transfer operations or a automated airdrop mechanism

-Set a daily limit that cant be exceeded.
-Set a allowance for a specific address (node-server) that can give out funds
+## Steps to do

+1. Call Approve on the token contract (e.g USDC) and as sender use the EwwLocker contract address
+2. Call AddFunds
+3. Call SetDailyLimit
+4. Call AllowAddress to Node Address that can operate

+## Current EwwLocker addresses

+1. Matic = 0x3Ea5432C0435Da5db06edBb83917f68B66F06bA3

 ## Usage